marvel-dv/youbot-simple-system/README.md

 integration using ROS.

 ## Installation and Setup
+> **Note:** If you cloned this repository (`youbot-simple-system`), all required
+> third-party packages are already included inside the `src/` directory.
+> The following cloning steps are only necessary if you are setting up the
+> workspace manually from scratch.
 ### 1. Create a workspace

 mkdir -p ~/youbot_ws/src
 cd ~/youbot_ws
 catkin_make
 source devel/setup.bash

 ### 2. Clone required repositories